-"Add a touch of class with the Glitter and Glamour of the Brothers Grimm."
-Robert Anthony and Thom Rijpstra, or the Brothers Grimm, are familiar faces in the capital and of Amsterdam Pride.
-They regularly appear as hosts at events, dressed in unique costumes.
-"Wherever we appear, we are welcome guests.
-It seems so natural to be yourself.
-Yet it is not always so, sometimes we do get called after and/or spit on a few times."
+“Add a touch of class with the Glitter and Glamour of the Brothers Grimm.”
+Robert Anthony and Thom Rijpstra, better known as the Gebroeders Grimm, are familiar faces in the capital and at Amsterdam Pride.
+They regularly host events, dressed in their unique costumes.
+“Wherever we appear, we like to be welcome guests.
+It may seem obvious to be yourself, but that isn’t always the case — sometimes people shout after us and once in a while we’ve even been spat at.”

 Interview